Weighted Clustering Ensemble: A Review: Fixed-Weight Approach

 For a given $\alpha$ value and the size of the final ensemble $\tilde{M}$, we randomly sample $\frac{w_g}{\sum_{g=1}^{t}w_g}\tilde{M}$ (round to the nearest integer) clusterings from group $G_g$ to form the final ensemble.
 Hence, when $\alpha>0$, the final ensemble is more diverse than $\mathscr{C}$; by contrast, when $\alpha<0$, the final ensemble has lower diversity than $\mathscr{C}$.
 An arbitrary consensus function is applied to the finial ensemble to obtain the consensus clustering. \cite{7482850} combine bagging and the $k$-means algorithm to create the initial ensemble.
 Utilizing the structure information of clustering $C_m$ ($m=1, \ldots, M$), a Gaussian mixture model (GMM), denoted by $\Phi_m$, is fitted to the $m$th bootstrap sample.
 Then a distribution-based distance measure is employed to quantify the similarity between two GMMs.
 The similarity score for the $m$th GMM is $\exp(-\frac{1}{M-1}\sum_{t=1, t\neq m}^{M}\mbox{distance between $\Phi_m$ and $\Phi_t$})$.
 A pre-specified number of GMMs with, say, highest similarity scores, are selected.
 A hypergraph is constructed from the selected GMMs, in which the vertices are the mixture components (Gaussian distributions) of the GMMs, a hyperedge exists between a vertex and its nearest neighbors, and the hyperedge weight is the difference between the total degree of the hyperedges linking the vertex and the degree of the vertex.
 The normalized hypergraph cut algorithm is used to partition the hypergraph and obtain a GMM (i.e., the final consensus clustering). \cite{ZHAO2017150} adopt five internal validity indices and the NMI (sqrt) to respectively measure the quality (the sum of the five internal validity indices) and diversity of the base clusterings.
 The clustering having the highest quality value is firstly placed into the final ensemble.
 Then repeat the following two steps until the size of the final ensemble is satisfied: (1) The diversity of each base clustering w.r.t. the clusterings in the final ensemble is calculated and multiplied by its quality value.
-(2) The base clustering with the highest product is removed from the initial ensemble and placed into the final ensemble.
+(2) The base clustering with the highest product is removed from the initial ensemble and placed into the final ensemble. \cite{Ma202015129} apply the k-means algorithm on the data $\mathbb{X}$ to generate half of the base clusterings and the spectral clustering algorithm to generate the other half.
+The diversity between two clusterings $C$ and $C_m$ is $1-\phi(C, C_m)$, and the quality of a clustering $C$ is $\frac{1}{M}\sum_{m=1}^{M}\phi(C, C_m)$.
+They then apply a clustering algorithm on the diversity matrix to partition the base clusterings into groups and select the clustering with the highest quality from each group.
+By applying different clustering algorithms on the diversity matrix (and each time selecting the highest-quality group member), they obtain multiple subsets of base clusterings; the final ensemble is the union of all the subsets.
+The Ncut algorithm is applied to the similarity matrix of the final ensemble to obtain the consensus clustering. \cite{10.1111/coin.12267} define an $M\times M$ matrix $\pmb{Q}$, where the diagonal entries are the quality measurements of the base clusterings, and the off-diagonal entries are the diversity measurements among base clusterings.
+They propose to solve the optimization problem $\max_{\pmb{\beta}\in\{0, 1\}^M}\pmb{\beta}'\pmb{Q}\pmb{\beta}-\lambda\|\pmb{\beta}\|_1$, which is then relaxed to optimizing a difference-of-convex function.
+The base clustering $C_m$ is selected if $\beta_m$ is larger than a threshold.

 Instead of selecting base clusterings, a few research studies focus on selecting clusters. \cite{Alizadeh:2014:CES:} define a criterion for measuring the stability of a cluster.
 The stability of a cluster $\mathbb{C}\in C\in\mathscr{C}$ w.r.t. clustering $C_m$ is defined as